Last updated on October 24th, 2019 at 01:27 pm

 They always consisted of the same thing: white bread spread with mayonnaise and cut into squares.
-I would put them on a tray and serve them to my mom and dad as they sat on the sofa drinking Highballs while listening to actor, singer, and comedian, Dean Martin sing “Everybody Loves Somebody.”
+I would put them on a tray and serve them to my mom and dad as they sat on the sofa drinking Highball cocktails while listening to actor, singer, and comedian, Dean Martin sing “Everybody Loves Somebody.”

-My daddy hated mayonnaise, but graciously took one of the all white canapés made by the apple of his eye.
-My mother’s loving push helped when she would say through her smile, “Eat it Tony.”
+My dad hated mayonnaise, but he’d graciously take one of the all-white canapés made by me, the apple of his eye.
+My mother’s loving push helped when she would say through her smile, “Eat it, Tony.”

 Although I’ve come a long way from sliced bread and egg yolks, I’ve had my share of failed attempts when preparing food for friends.
-It’s all part of this dream called, “cooking” and as in life, we understand that from time to time, we will play host to people and need to feed them.
+It’s all part of this big dream comprised of “cooking,” playing hostess for people, and feeding them.

 It’s a must.
-What is life without food?
+What is a chef’s life without food?